9 Rustic Spots In New Mexico That Are Extraordinary For Camping

 1. Cosmic Campground, Glenwood

 The Cosmic Campground is literally a one-of-a-kind place to stay.
 It’s the only spot in the whole of the U.S. to be declared an International Dark Sky Sanctuary.
 In other words, the low levels of light pollution make the star-gazing opportunities here unparalleled.
-Campsites for both tents are RVs are available.
+Campsites for both tents and RVs are available.
+Read more about

 2. Angel Peak Campground, near Bloomfield

-If you’re looking for a remote campsite with awesome views, the Angel Peak Campground more than delivers.
-Angel Peak rises above the striped Kutz Canyon Badlands, which lend an otherworldy feel to the nine tent campsites available.
+If you’re looking for a primitive campsite in New Mexico with awesome views, the Angel Peak Campground more than delivers.
+Angel Peak rises above the striped Kutz Canyon Badlands, which lend an otherworldly feel to the nine tent campsites available.
 Each spot comes equipped with a picnic table, but you need to bring your own water.
+Learn more about

 3. Fenton Lake State Park